 Sometimes, the staff at Graphic Policy read more comics than we’re able to get reviewed.
 When that happens you’ll see a weekly feature compiling short reviews from the staff of the comics, or graphic novels, we just didn’t get a chance to write a full review for.
 Given the lack of new comics, expect this weekly update to begin featuring comics that we think you’ll enjoy while you can’t get anything new to read – only new to you.

-These are Graphic Policy’s Mini Reviews.
+These are Graphic Policy’s Mini Reviews and Recommendations.

 Well, there you have it, folks.
 The reviews we didn’t quite get a chance to write.
 See you next week!